Manage GCP Dataproc Job IAM Permissions

 What member identity formats are supported?

-The jobId, project, region, role, and condition properties are all immutable and require resource replacement if changed.
+The jobId, project, region, role, and condition properties are all immutable and cannot be changed after the resource is created.

 Using a different cloud?